Tyler Knight: Sioux Falls Storm

 In 2011, Sioux Falls Storm signed Knight.
 Knight had 104 tackles, leading the IFL, and helping the Storm win the United Bowl.

 Kansas City Command

 After a great 2011 season, Knight signed with the Kansas City Command of the Arena Football League (AFL).
 At the conclusion of the 2012 season, the Command folded.

 Return to Sioux Falls

 Knight returned to Sioux Falls in 2013.
 Knight lead the Storm to yet another title, and was named the IFL Defensive Player of the Year.
 In 2016, Knight was named a Second Team All-IFL selection.
 Knight was named Second Team All-IFL in 2017.

+Coaching career

+Omaha Beef

+On January 10, 2024, Knight was hired as the assistant head coach and defensive coordinator for the Omaha Beef of the National Arena League (NAL).